-Most organisations are fatigued with an approach to DIVERSITY AND INCLUSION which doesn’t seem to get impactful results.
-Leaders are supportive of DIVERSITY AND INCLUSION but it’s hard for it to be a real priority when there are so many expectations on leaders and what they are responsible for.
+Most organisations are fatigued with their approach to an inclusion and diversity strategy which doesn’t seem to get impactful results.
+Leaders are supportive of D&I but it’s hard for it to be a real priority when there are so many expectations on leaders and what they are responsible for.

-Why such limited return with such large investment globally?
+Why is there such a such limited return on inclusion and diversity strategy, with such large investment?

-1. Rigidly sticking to the way DIVERSITY AND INCLUSION has always been done
+Rigidly sticking to the way D&I has always been done

-There is a traditional approach applied to DIVERSITY AND INCLUSION.
-Without strategic thinking this approach is blindly applied.
-The approach is based events that create PR and lots of activity – showing we are doing something….but we don’t know where we are going!
+There is a traditional approach applied to D&I. Without strategic thinking this approach is blindly applied.
+The approach is based on events that create PR and lots of activity.
+This shows we are doing something, but we don’t know where we are going!
 There is a disconnect between the passionate and the senior business leaders who want to see bottom line impact.

-3. Measuring ‘diversity’ only and not measuring inclusion
+Measuring ‘diversity strategy’ only and not measuring inclusion

 The metrics and goals are still largely based on numbers of women.
 This is a lag indicator and not a lead indicator.
 We need to change to an inclusion scorecard – and measure indicators of inclusion.
 The first evidence of increased inclusion is increased engagement.

-4. Not GETTING REAL about the underlying resistance which is alive and well
+Not getting real about the underlying resistance which is alive and well

 Middle managers don’t understand and feel threatened.
 Underneath the nodding of heads is sometimes overt, but mostly silent resistance.
 This needs to be tackled head on instead of being ignored.
-What if you explained the ‘what’s in it for me’ to middle management and the HOW?
+What if you explained the ‘what’s in it for me’ to middle management.
+As well as the how?

 People who are well meaning and passionate come up with the strategy!
 They tend to look at what other organisations are doing – perpetuating the cycle of ineffectiveness.
 The strategy is not aligned to an inclusive culture and all the things you are trying to achieve and does not apply a cultural change approach.
 The focus is on awareness and ‘feel good’ events.